-How are real estate brands and publishers using content to rank higher?
+How do real estate brands and publishers use content to rank higher?
 What are their real estate SEO tips and strategies, and how can you adopt them for your own business and claim your market share in the future?

-Tackling real estate SEO is tricky, and requires the perfect blend of broad content and hyper-local information.
-So, we looked at the brands and companies who were dominating the real estate SEO space, and pulled together their best strategies and real estate SEO tips for winning organic market share.
+Tackling real estate SEO is difficult and requires the ideal blend of broad content and hyper local information.
+So we looked at the brands and companies that dominated the real estate SEO space, and compiled their best strategies and real estate SEO tips to gain organic market share.
 But first…

 What is SEO for real estate?

-SEO is an acronym for search engine optimization, but in the real estate industry, optimization efforts are largely focused on winning at local SEO.
+SEO is an acronym for search engine optimization, but in the real estate industry optimization efforts focus largely on winning at local SEO.
 Local SEO strategies rely on area-specific content and pages to increase geographic relevance.

 Here are the strategies we recommend for any SEO working in the real estate space.

-Step one to conquering real estate SEO?
+Step one to conquer real estate SEO?
 Create numerous pieces of content on the same topic.
 The more content you create, the more opportunities you have to target your desired keywords.
-For example, “Home” and “House” and “Rent” and “Rental” searches both have large search volumes with different results.
+For example, “Home” and “House” as well as “Rent” and “Rental” searches both have large search volumes with different results.

-What does this look like?
-Let’s say you’re trying to rank for “homes for rent.”
-Google is not going to recognize you as an authority on the matter if you only have one post about it.
+Let’s say you’re trying to rank “homes for rent.”
+Google won’t recognize you as an authority in this matter if you only have a post about it.

-- Create a series of blog posts — long-form, in-depth content — on a topic.
+- Create a series of blog posts with long-form, in-depth content on a topic.

-- Look at customer needs beyond the decision to rent.
-In our study, we saw real estate SEO powerhouses like Zillow lean into this strategy to help capture customers at every stage of the customer journey.
+- Consider customer needs beyond the decision to rent.
+In our study, we saw real estate SEO powerhouses like Zillow engage in this strategy to capture customers at every stage of the customer journey.

-- Expand content that helps customers meet certain challenges, based on what they are searching for online.
+- Expand content that helps customers overcome certain challenges based on what they are looking for online.

-For brands positioning themselves as experts in the real estate game, quality content is key, but quantity is important as well: as you find keywords based on what your customers are searching for, you need to create enough great content that gives you the opportunity target those keywords.
+For brands positioning themselves as experts in the real estate game, quality content is crucial, but quantity is important as well: as you find keywords based on what your customers are looking for, you need to create enough great content to give you the ability to target those keywords.

 Google operates specialized search engines that focus on local content, and there is a huge opportunity to get traffic from local searchers.
 According to our report, only New York City has established, competitive city-specific sites dominating market share.

-This one is in line with the “big fish-small pond” way of thinking.
-Google and the other search engines want to provide users with the most relevant, useful information, and especially in the case of real estate SEO, that means returning local results.
+This is in line with the “big fish-small pond” mentality.
+Google and the other search engines want to provide users with the most relevant and useful information, especially in the case of real estate SEO, that means returning local results.
 Be local and be useful by creating content around your city’s:

 - Landmarks, attractions, points of pride